-Both the Ultimate Parent Bank and the Ultimate Parent Bank Group are required by the China Banking and Insurance Regulatory Commission (CBIRC) to hold minimum capital at least equal to that specified under the standardised Basel approach and are required to publicly disclose this capital adequacy information on a quarterly basis.
+Both the Ultimate Parent Bank and the Ultimate Parent Bank Group are required by CBIRC to hold minimum capital at least equal to that specified under the standardised Basel approach and are required to publicly disclose this capital adequacy information on a quarterly basis.
 This information is made available to users via the ICBC website (www.icbc.com.cn).

-The Ultimate Parent Bank and the Ultimate Parent Bank Group each met the capital requirements imposed on them by the CBIRC as at 31 December 2021, the latest reporting date.
+The Ultimate Parent Bank and the Ultimate Parent Bank Group each met the capital requirements imposed on them by the CBIRC as at 31 December 2022, the latest reporting date.